 10) Snorkel with sharks in the Galapagos

 If you dare, you can swim up close to sharks off the island of Marchena in the Galapagos archipelago.
-One of the best places to view marine life is Punta Espejo on the southeast edge of the island, where you’ll not only find hammerhead and Galapagos sharks, but dolphins, sea lions, sea turtles, rays and eels.
+One of the best places to view marine life is Punta Espejo on the southeast edge of the island, where you’ll not only find hammerhead and Galapagos sharks but also dolphins, sea lions, sea turtles, rays and eels.

 11) See polar bears in the wild at Baffin Island